Democracy in Hong Kong: Democratisation of Urban Council

-Records declassified in 2014 show discussions about self-government between British and Hong Kong governments resumed in 1958, prompted by the British expulsion from India and growing anti-colonial sentiment in the remaining Crown Colonies.
+Records declassified in 2014 show discussions about self-government between British and Hong Kong governments resumed in 1958, prompted by the Indian independence movement and growing anti-colonial sentiment in the remaining Crown Colonies.
 Zhou Enlai, representing the CCP at the time, warned, however, that this "conspiracy" of self-governance would be a "very unfriendly act" and that the CCP wished the present colonial status of Hong Kong to continue.
 China was facing increasing isolation in a Cold War world and the party needed Hong Kong for contacts and trade with the outside world.

 1960s

 Liao Chengzhi, a senior Chinese official in charge of Hong Kong affairs, said in 1960 that China "shall not hesitate to take positive action to have Hong Kong, Kowloon and New Territories liberated" [by the People's Liberation Army] should the status quo (i.e. colonial administration) be changed.
 The warning killed any democratic development for the next three decades.

-Two significant protest movements also occurred during this period.
-One in 1966, due to the fare increase for travel on the cross-harbor Star Ferry.
-Another erupted in 1967, under the influence of the cultural revolution in the mainland.
-The 1967 social movement began with protests against the colonial rule but later developed into riots, including planting bombs and committing arson.
-Most Hongkongers stood by the colonial government during the protest.

 1970s

 In the absence of democratic legitimacy, the colonial government slowly implemented a system of formal advisory bodies, integrating interest groups into the policy-making process during the 1970s, which enabled grievances and controversies to be discussed and resolved.

-Meanwhile, in year 1972, the People's Republic of China after obtaining the seat of China in the United Nations in the year before, claim Hong Kong (and Macau) are within Chinese sovereignty, thus they are not colonies in the ordinary sense, therefore should not be listed under the United Nations list of non-self-governing territories, and caused the removal of both cities from the list.
-Entities in the list were entitled to self-determination and independence, according to United Nations General Assembly Resolution 1514.
+After the People's Republic of China was recognised as the sole legitimate representative of China to the UN in 1971, it successfully moved in 1972 to remove Hong Kong and Macau from the United Nations list of non-self-governing territories on the basis that the territories were "entirely within China's sovereign right", resulting in Hongkongers losing their right to self-determination under international law.